kresowe/flags/README.md

 The accuracy was used as a metric.
 Namely, it is defined as the fraction of correct predictions in the randomly selected test / validation set.

-The nested cross validation was used because of the relatively small amount of data w.r.t. number of classes.
+The nested cross-validation was used because of the relatively small amount of data w.r.t. number of classes.
 The model performance with different values of the regularization hyperparameter was assessed.

 The model with the best performance was chosen.
-For this model a cross validation was used to make a final estimation of its accuracy.
+For this model a cross-validation was used to make a final estimation of its accuracy.

 The best model was trained on the whole available dataset and then serialized for future use.